The Country of Eittland

 However, on April 3rd 1940, Germany launched a surprise naval invasion of Eittland, landing South of Hylfjaltr.
 This triggered an immediate military response from Eittland, fighting back as they could the German army.
 On the same day, Eittland called for help and joined almost immediately the Allies.
 Three days after the beginning of the invasion, British troops and ships arrived in Eittland, attacking the German army from the sea while Eittlanders attacked from land.
 The last German soldier surrendered on April 14th, eleven days after the beginning of the invasion.
 Eittland became then a base of operations of the Allies in the Atlandic, strengthening their position against German U-boats and other warships.

 Fearing a similar fate awaited Iceland, Eittland suggested to the United Kingdom a preemptive occupation of the country by themselves.
 Thus, on May 10th 1940, the British and Eittlandic navies invaded Iceland, violating their neutrality.
 However, aside from diplomacy, this went without any incident, and while the British army left Iceland a year later, the Eittlandic army stayed for protection of the country.

 Eittlandic ports played an important part in bringing US warships and war material to Europe, especially in the months leading up to D-Day and the different landings in the Mediteranean Sea.

-When the war ended in Europe and Iceland gained its independence, a referendum was held in both Eittland and Iceland regarding the potential unification of the two countries, as both were already close to one another both geographically and culturally.
-This however never came to pass, as it failed both in Iceland with 54% of the voters answering “no”, while 64% of Eittlandic voters also answered “no”.
+When the war ended in Europe and Iceland gained its independence, a referendum was held in both Eittland and Iceland on January 10th 1946 regarding the potential unification of the two countries, as both were already close to one another both geographically and culturally.
+This however never came to pass.
+In Iceland, 54% of voters voted against the unification, while 64% of Eittlandic voters also answered “no”.